tay-bird/birdnest-aboutme/index.rst

     I am currently the sole Operations Engineer at Stytch.
 I am responsible for the configuration, deployment, and monitoring of our cloud-based infrastructure.
     This includes product launch and upgrades, continuous integration systems, and troubleshooting of production and development environments.
-I contribute regularly to the development of a number of in-house orchestration tools, primarily written in Python.
+I also contribute regularly to the development of a number of in-house orchestration tools, primarily written in Python.